charlie-j/edhoc-formal-analysis/README.md

 ```
 to actually enter the image. <!>

-# Description

-This repository contains the models for the formal analysis of the EDHOC protocol from the paper `A comprehensive, formal and automated analysis of the EDHOC protocol`- Charlie Jacomme, Elise Klein, Steve Kremer, Maïwenn Racouchot, to appear at USENIX'23.

 # Prerequisite

 The case-studies are based on the Sapic+ protocol platform, which allows from a single input file to export to Tamarin, Proverif and Deepsec.